10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 If you wander through the city center, you’ll see big Christmas trees, decorations on buildings and stores, and illuminated streets.

 But, you must also explore places like the Spittelberg quarter and its smaller streets, where you can find the most charming decorated little alleys.
+You’ll see why Vienna is one of the most exciting Christmas destinations in Austria.

 must do in Vienna in winter - snowman decor